 Remove from the food processor, shape into a flat disk and wrap in plastic wrap.
 Refrigerate for 30 minutes.

-After 30 minutes, remove the dough from the fridge.
-Cover a baking sheet with parchment paper and preheat oven to 350F.
 On a well floured surface use your rolling pin to roll the dough into a 14 inch circle.
 It does not have to be perfectly shaped.
 Transfer the dough to the baking sheet.
-Place the rhubarb strawberry filling in the center of the dough, leaving a 1 1/2 inch border.
+Place the rhubarb strawberry filling in the center of the dough, leaving a 1 ½ inch border.
+Fold the dough over the filling, gently pleating it into a circular shape.
+Brush the dough with a beaten egg.

 Tips and suggestions:

-- For the perfect dough, make sure your butter is cold and you are using icecold water (water with ice cubes in it).
+- For the perfect dough, make sure your butter is cold and you are using ice-cold water (water with ice cubes in it).

 - Some of the juices from the fruit may leak while baking, this is normal.
 Once the crostata has cooled it, the juices will have completely thickened and it will be easy to serve.